guillaumegemelas/TMBD-with-react-vite-front/README.md

 # Gamepad web

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite]

 ## Let start!